delta-eightyfour/cellar/README.md

 ------------------------------------------

 ## What is Cellar?
-Cellar is a (prototype) cloud storage app written in Python + Tkinter.
+Cellar is a (prototype) cloud storage app written in Python + Tkinter.  (soon will be made in java or C++. contribs with these languages must be in THIS repo!!)
 It currently provides login/account creation and builds into a standalone Windows executable.
 Future roadmap includes file upload/download, replication across independent servers, and entropy‑based encryption (Yes, we're using lava lamps.
 We took it from CloudFlare because why not).
 ------------------------------------------